What Is A Better Alternative To Grading Student Writing?

 I was brainstorming ways to use technology to help students improve their writing and realized that over and over again, I was thinking about the process of writing and how crucial it is to quality of whatever the writer is left with at the end.

 Great writing starts at the beginning, whether with an idea or need or purpose of social context or spark of inspiration.
 Whatever it is that ’causes’ the writing to begin–what’s wrought there at the beginning is kind of like a lump of clay.
-Without that clay, not much could happen and the quality of that clay matters; its texture and purity and consistency and overall makeup has a lot to say about what it’s able to produce.
+Without that clay, not much could happen and the quality of that clay matters; its texture and purity and consistency and overall makeup have a lot to say about what it’s able to produce.
 In large part, what you’re able to create with that clay depends on the quality and quantity of that clay.

 But even more important than the clay is what you do with it.
 It’s a process of shaping and reshaping.
 It’s a matter of vision and perseverance as much as it is inspiration and talent.
 The quality of the events and of the sequence of events after that initial lump of clay is wrought matters more than the quality of the class itself.